Understanding Scenes

 - Vandalism (without Clues): Leaving a scene indicating damage or defacement of another's property, without any indication as to who may have done it.

-• Why Not: Anything you do should be with the intention of promoting RP.
+• Why Not: Anything you do should be with the intention of promoting RP that will eventually lead back to you.
 Leaving scenes without any clues that lead back to you is very one sided and leads to no follow-up RP.
 This could also be considered FailRP and griefing others in a way which leaves them unable to retaliate.

 - Permanent Barricades: A scene which describes an impassable or unmovable blockage into a normally accessible area.